k2exe/k2exe-rpi-config/README.md

 ## K2EXE RPI config

-I created these to improve uppon some of the other raspberry pi installer scripts for ham radio.
+I created these to improve upon some of the other raspberry pi installer scripts for ham radio.
 By using ansible we can create and describe desired states.
 The following tools are installed in a base installation.

-*Direwolf
-*Flamp
-*Flarq
-*Fldigi
-*Flmsg
-*Flrig
-*Flwrap
-*JS8call
-*Pat(winlink)
-*WSJT-X
-*Xastir
+-Direwolf
+-Flamp
+-Flarq
+-Fldigi
+-Flmsg
+-Flrig
+-Flwrap
+-JS8call
+-Pat(winlink)
+-Piardop
+-RTL-SDR
+-WSJT-X
+-Xastir

+The following have ansible playbooks but are not included in the default playbook.yml

+-Ampr-ripd
+-Docker
+-Openwebrx (docker container)
+-RTC-ds-1307 (real time clock module)
+-Tinc (Onondaga County AMPRnet config)

 ## Install